mckennapsean/dissertation/chapters/intro.md

 thus, it is often both beneficial and time-saving to capture many artifacts and link them back to design decisions.

-These steps of the design process, design decisions, and artifacts can all be connected through the design activity framework.
+The design process, design decisions, and artifacts can all be connected through the design activity framework.
 Without this connection, it is much harder for a visualization designer to answer both the *how* and *why* questions of design, which results in less useful design process descriptions and models which can lead to failure for novice designers.
 The design activity framework breaks apart steps of the design process into a series of four overlapping activities.